danielkong/coding-in-iOS/README.md

 4. Customizing Settings based on UINavigation Controller.
 (Similar with iOS settings page.)
 5. Edit Chat message based on Chat View Controller.
 6. FetchParseJSON	Fetch parse JSON app	a month ago
+7. SettingViewController    as the same function as settings application in iOS